 - Participation/sponsorships in popular seminars on Digital TV standards and technology.

 - Opportunities to sponsor ATSC demonstrations and events.

 - Signage/Logo denoting ATSC membership for display on websites, marketing material and in exhibit booths.

 What are the ATSC Membership Dues?

-There are four categories of ATSC Membership Dues, each based on an organization’s annual revenue.
+There are five categories of ATSC Membership Dues, each based on an organization’s annual revenue.
 Dues are invoiced annually, and if a member joins mid-year then the dues are pro-rated quarterly.
 For more details, see the ATSC Dues Policy.
 The table below represents the current dues structure.

 |Annual Gross Revenue||Annual Member Dues||Annual Observer Dues|

 Less than $10 million US

 $100 million – $1 billion US